 “The Red Cross was pleased with our response, and I expect them to call on us a lot more, and not just locally,” Herschelman said.

-Tennessee right on time
+Tennessee right on time with twister response

 In Tennessee, where CAP Commander Col. Jim Rushing said the wing already had dozens of members assembled for a homeland security exercise, the timing was perfect.

 “In fact, I was standing there beside our agency liaison in the metro Nashville EOC (Emergency Operations Center) when we received notification we were moving from the exercise into an actual emergency,” he said.

 The wing responded in a plethora of ways.

 Air crews took SDIS (satellite-transmitted digital imaging) photographs approved by Air Force National Security Emergency Preparedness.
 They also ferried a television station cameraman on a media flight.
 Meanwhile, ground teams searched for three missing people in Gallatin at the request of the state of Tennessee and drove victims to Red Cross shelters for aid.